softwaremill/bootzooka/stack.md

 Akka HTTP is the successor to the popular [Spray.io library](http://spray.io), offers a lightweight HTTP server as well as an elegant, easy-to-learn, flexible DSL for defining routes.
 Moreover, Akka HTTP is a library, not a framework, so it leaves a lot of freedom when choosing other components.

-### Why SBT and Grunt?
+### Why SBT and Webpack?

-To put it simply, SBT is the build tool of choice for Scala, Grunt - for JavaScript.
+To put it simply, SBT is the build tool of choice for Scala, Webpack - for JavaScript.